AMSC22-23/Eikonal-Negro-Tirri-Santoro/Notes.md

 # Some comments #

-The code looks fine, but with quait a few c++--=c parts.
-You are not using classes but just function and this limits a bit the possibilities of the code.
+The code looks fine, but with quite a few c++--=c parts.
+You are not using classes but just functions and this limits a bit the possibilities of the code.

 I have put a few comments in the source, indicated by @note.